TadiT7/treble_experimentations_wiki/Moto-G7-Play.md

 # Motorola Moto G7 Play (XT1952) (channel)

-The Motorola Moto G7 Play uses the A/B system image type and requires arm32-binder64 images.
+The Motorola Moto G7 Play uses the A/B system image type and requires arm32-binder64 images if based on stock firmware.

-## Steps to install
+## Steps to install 32 Bit

 Installation is as easy as it can get:

+* Ensure no custom roms are installed
 * Ensure your bootloader is unlocked.
 If not, head over to Motorola's website to get it unlocked.
 * Get the GSI you want to flash (which could be any A/B arm32-binder64 GSI): https://github.com/phhusson/treble_experimentations/releases